Welcome to Transportation

-From 6:00am when the first buses roll out of the yard, to 7:00pm, your Transportation Department transports up to 3500 students safely twice a day.
-Over the 58 square miles of our District and to schools outside of our District for our special needs students and our private/parochial school students, as well as the many after school programs and athletic teams.
-Your Transportation Department uses 95 buses, 100 staff to ensure the safety of your children.
-This is no small task in an area as diverse as ours which has the traffic, construction and ever changing weather conditions.
+From 6:00 a.m., when the first buses roll out of the yard, to 7:00 p.m. or later when athletic teams return to school, the KLSD Transportation Department transports up to 3,500 students safely, twice daily.
+We travel over the 58 square miles of our District and to schools outside our District for our special needs and private school students, as well as to many after-school programs and athletic events.
+We have 89 buses--including EV-1, our first electric bus--and 75 staff members to ensure the safety of your children.

-If you are sending your child to a non-public school in September, 2017 and she/he will need school bus service, NYS Education Law mandates that a written request be filed each year.
-The Non-Public School Transportation Form must be completed and returned to the Transportation Office by mail, fax or in person no later than April 1, 2017.
+If you send your child to a non-public school in September 2024 and she/he will need school bus service, NYS Education Law mandates that a written request be filed yearly.

 Q. My bus is late, what should I do?